 ADMISSION REQUIREMENTS.
 To be admitted, you must present a government-issued photo identification, such as a driver's license, state-issued ID card or passport, and proof of share ownership as of the Record Date.
-To prove ownership, shareholders of record will be verified against our list of registered shareholders, and beneficial shareholders, those who own their shares through an intermediary such as a bank or broker or other nominee, must show: an account statement showing their share ownership as of the Record Date; a copy of the voting instruction form or a valid legal proxy from the broker, trustee, bank or nominee holding the shares; a letter from a broker, trustee, bank or nominee holding the shares confirming the beneficial owner's ownership as of the Record Date; or other similar evidence of ownership.
-We reserve the right to deny admittance to anyone who does not comply with these requirements as determined in our sole discretion.
+To prove ownership, shareholders of record will be verified against our list of registered shareholders, and beneficial shareholders, those who own their shares through an intermediary such as a bank or broker or other nominee, must show: an account statement showing their share ownership as of the Record Date; a copy of the voting instruction form or a valid legal proxy from the broker, trustee, bank or nominee holding the shares; a letter from a broker, trustee, bank or nominee holding the shares; a letter from a broker, trustee, bank or nominee holding the shares; a vote the right to deny admittance to anyone who does not comply with these requirements as determined in our sole discretion.
 If you hold shares in a joint account, both owners can be admitted to the meeting if proof of joint ownership is provided and you both provide identification.